martinapugliese/tales-science-data/README.md

 ## What's this?

-This repo contains a series of Jupyter notebook intended as a collection of personally elaborated material on Data Science.
+This repo contains a series of notes intended as a collection of personally elaborated material on Data Science.

 Topics span a quite large spectrum in the Data Science field: nothing will ever be fully comprehensive, but the purpose is keeping this continuously updated.
 Learning never ends!
 This here serves as the table of contents and links all material together.